Challenges in the quarter

 The United States

-In overseas markets, international equities rose 0.51 percent in Canadian dollar terms as measured by the MSCI EAFE Index.
-Setting aside the potential of trade wars, Europe and Asia’s economic outlook continues to be very robust and this will likely flow through company earnings.
-With accommodative interest rate policies, this part of the world will likely result in strong market returns.
+In overseas markets, international equities were down 2.3 percent in U.S. dollar terms as measured by the MSCI EAFE index.
+Internationally, returns were driven by trade tariff fears, Italian political instability, and a strong U.S. dollar.
+Setting aside the potential for trade wars, Europe and Asia’s economic outlook continues to be robust and this will likely flow through to company earnings.
+Combined with accommodating interest rate policies, this part of the world will likely experience strong market returns.

 Central Bank Policy

-In the first quarter, the U.S. Federal Reserve saw a change in leadership with Jerome Powell taking over the helm from Janet Yellen.
-Jerome Powell continued Yellen’s rate hike policy in the first quarter by increasing the overnight rate once by an increment of 0.25 percent to 1.75 percent.
-The U.S. Federal Reserve is expected to continue to raise its benchmark rate another two or three times by the end of the year.
+In the second quarter, the U.S. Federal Reserve continued raising interest rates in increments of 0.25 percent to 2.00 percent.
+The U.S. Federal Reserve is expected to continue to raise its benchmark rate two more times by the end of the year, on the back of strong US economy.

-The Bank of Canada continued its interest rate increases from last year by increasing overnight rates by 0.25 percent to 1.25 percent.
-It’s expected rates will increase very gradually with one more increase this year.
+The Bank of Canada didn’t raise interest rates during the second quarter and the overnight rate remains at 1.25 percent.
+It’s expected rates will increase very gradually with one more this year.

-Recent market volatility driven primarily on trade war rhetoric will subside as cooler heads prevail when it becomes evident there are no clear winners—only clear losers.
+Recent market volatility, driven primarily on trade war rhetoric should subside as cooler heads prevail.
 Market returns are expected to be driven by fundamentals and interest rate policy.
-Fundamentals continue to be strong, likely resulting in higher interest rates.
-In this environment, equity markets will likely be positive but may not experience the above average returns we’ve seen in the past couple of years.
+Fundamentals continue to be strong—the likely explanation for higher interest rates.
+In this environment, equity markets will likely be positive but may not experience the above-average returns we’ve seen in the past couple of years.

 The Liberal government delivered its third federal budget on February 27.
 While you’ve probably seen plenty of media coverage, I thought you’d appreciate an overview related to your investments and taxes.